r1991108/loginPro/README.md

 # loginPro
-An exercise to build a page with signup and login features which the password is encrypted by bcrypt
+An exercise to build a page with signup and login features which the password is safely encrypted by bcrypt

 ```bash
 .